Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 How To Improve Gross Motor Skills

-Children develop gross motor skills, typically in two ways.
+Children develop gross motor skills in two main ways:

-Engaging your toddlers and preschoolers in gross motor activities is easy, with just a few simple supplies.
-Have on hand things like giant blocks, bean bags, balloons, hula hoops, paper plates, and balls of different sizes, and you will be ready for gross motor activities any time.
+You don’t need much to engage toddlers and preschoolers in gross motor activities.
+Keep simple items like giant blocks, bean bags, balloons, hula hoops, paper plates, and different-sized balls on hand, and you’ll always be ready for some movement and play!

 Bean Bag Activities

-Use simple, easily made, or purchased bean bags for activities the whole family can enjoy.
-They can be used indoors or out to strengthen large motor skills.
+Bean bags can be simple, easily made, or purchased for activities the whole family can enjoy.
+They can be used indoors or outdoors to strengthen large motor skills.
 Here are just a few gross motor activities for preschoolers and toddlers.

 Bean Bag Over & Under